lrusso96/Computer-Network-Security/README.md

 # CNS

-This repo contains source code of homeworks for Computer and Network Security course by professor F. D'Amore
+This repo contains my homeworks for Computer and Network Security course by professor F. D'Amore